 Bruce Lee is perhaps the most influential Asian entertainer and martial artist of the last century.
-Aside from his achievements in martial arts, his work in Hollywood essentially changed the perception of how Asians were represented in American films and viewed by Western society.

 Unfortunately, his success was short-lived as he passed away in 1973 at the young age of 32.
 His death was allegedly due to an allergic reaction to medication a friend had given him for a headache.
 His son, Brandon Lee, followed his footsteps and had his own success in Hollywood before he was tragically killed in an accident on set.

 Today, Shannon Lee, Bruce Lee’s daughter and last surviving descendant of the late superstar, has dedicated her life to ensure his father’s teachings live on in this fast-paced new media generation.